katursis/Pawn.Regex/README.md

 # Pawn.Regex
-Pawn.Regex - it is a plugin that allows you to work with regular expressions.
+Pawn.Regex - a plugin that allows you to work with regular expressions.
-Why he is better than others?
-Because it allows you to get results of a parsing.
+Why is it better than others?
+Because it provides you with results of a parsing.

 ## Natives
 ```pawn